ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2024-01-02-javafx-fxml-assign-shortcut.markdown

 ```xml
 <Button mnemonicParsing="true" text="_Click Me">
 ```
-Now that button will have underscore on that "C" and user can call it automatically with key combination of ALT+C, The form that button should have the focus.
+Now that button will have underscore on that "C" and user can call it automatically with key combination of ALT+C, The UI form/window that button should have the focus.